 April 2025

-SC:UK Blakey Ridge to NY500 Evening Drive
+Cue the SC:UK Blakey Ridge to NY500 Evening Drive!

 Fellow SC:UK members arriving at a rather damp Helmsley Market Square, prior to leaving for a drive across the Yorkshire Moors to NY500 Cafe, Pickering